MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-onboard-devices-mdb.md

 5. Use the following guidance:

    - Windows devices: [Onboard Windows devices using a local script](../security/defender-endpoint/configure-endpoints-script.md#onboard-windows-devices-using-a-local-script)
    - macOS devices: [Manual deployment for Microsoft Defender for Endpoint on macOS](../security/defender-endpoint/mac-install-manually.md#download-installation-and-onboarding-packages)

-## Use Microsoft Endpoint Manager to enroll devices
+## Use Intune to enroll more devices

 To enroll a device, enroll them yourself, or have your users sign in to the company portal and enroll and install any apps that are needed.

-If you were already using Endpoint Manager (which includes Microsoft Intune and Mobile Device Management), before you got Defender for Business, you can continue to use Endpoint Manager to onboard your organization's devices.
-With Endpoint Manager, you can onboard computers, tablets, and phones, including iOS and Android devices.
+If you were already using Intune or Mobile Device Management before you got Defender for Business, you can continue to use Intune to onboard your organization's devices.
+Using Intune, you can onboard computers, tablets, and phones, including iOS and Android devices.

 See [Device enrollment in Microsoft Intune](/mem/intune/enrollment/device-enrollment).